Beartooth Mt. Ascent Frequently Asked Questions About Our Catholic Christian Rehab

 5. Can he finish his high school?
 What will the rehab program do to help him learn the skills to succeed when he leaves?

-If the young man has not completed high school, we will work with him to get the credits he needs to complete his high school education and get his diploma or get his GED.
+If the young man has not completed high school, we will work with him to get the credits he needs to complete his high school education and get his diploma.
 Parents must cover the cost of his curriculum and credits.
 All other educational materials that are part of our virtue/character formation and are included in the enrollment costs.

 Skills he will learn are:

 - Job skills